The horse that bites – nip it in the bud

 - Remember that nipping and biting is a dominance issue – and one that can escalate!
 How have you dealt with a horse that nips and bites?

-If you are interested in picking up a wonderful book about how to train your horse to do anything, check out the book on “clicker training”.
+Pick up some training books here.
 As an Amazon Associate, I earn from qualifying purchases, this comes at no additional cost to you!